sunpaq/monkc-next/README.md

 - most of the syntax C macros have a hidden open paren '(' or curly '{'
 - don't worry about the unbalenced parens.
 C compiler will notice you to close it.

-## Structure as first class

-- the C struct and Monk-C class is the same thing.
-- you can define constructor and add function into a C struct
-- basically you should add 'struct' prefix before Monk-C class
-- for easy of use.
-T(Class) and alias(Class) => Class_t can help

 ## Types